MicrosoftDocs/fabric-docs/docs/data-warehouse/model-default-power-bi-dataset.md

 ## Hide elements from downstream reporting

-You can hide elements of your warehouse from downstream reporting by selecting **Data view** and right-clicking on the column or table you want to hide.
+You can hide elements of your warehouse from downstream reporting by right-clicking on the column or table you want to hide from the object explorer.

 Select **Hide** in **Report view** from the menu that appears to hide the item from downstream reporting.